garyszekelyjr/domino/README.md

 - **/stolen_files**
     Directory for the files "stolen" from the victims computer via the **get** command

-### /FileTransfer
-- **/client.py**
-    The client script for a file transfer protocol.
-Allows a client to connect to a server and to one other peer for file transfer.
-The client specifies whether they are a **Sender** or **Receiver** (two clients connected cannot be of the same type, that is one has to be a **Sender** and the other a **Receiver**).

-- **/server.py**
-    The server script for a file transfer protocol.
-Allows for two clients to connect and transfer files between them.
-Maintains clients being of a different type as well as a middle ground for files before being fully transferred to the client.

 ### Virtual Machine
 We used AWS to host a Linux machine with a Amazon Linux distro.
 This was utilized to run the server for the file transfer protocol as well as the attacker's server to provide a level of anonymity when attacking another computer.